ktorio/ktor-documentation/topics/dokku.md

    }
    ```

-* If your server configuration is specified in a configuration file, open your <path>application.conf</path> or <path>application.yaml</path> placed in `src/main/resources` and update the `port` property as shown below:
+* If your server configuration is specified in a configuration file, open your <path>application.conf</path> or <path>application.yaml</path> file placed in `src/main/resources` and update the `port` property as shown below:

    <tabs group="config">
    <tab title="application.conf" group-key="hocon">